 Despite being a small island nation, there is a lot to see in Malta.
-There’s azure blue grottoes and stunning sailing opportunities; foods I’ve never before tried and fabulous wines unique to the island; historic landmarks older than Stone Henge and glorious palaces — and that’s just scratching the surface.
-It’s definitely a week-long destination as opposed to a weekend getaway, and it can be overwhelming to know where to begin.
+There’s azure blue grottoes, the island of Gozo, and stunning sailing opportunities.
+Malta has foods you’ve likely never before tried and fabulous wines unique to the island.
+There’s also historic landmarks older than Stone Henge and glorious palaces.
+It’s definitely a week-long destination as opposed to a weekend getaway, but if you only have a limited time, it can be overwhelming to know where to begin.

-Let me give you a tip: start by exploring the capital city of Valletta and the “three cities” across the grand harbor to get a feel for Maltese culture, taste a bit of the food, and learn more about their history.
-Then you’ll be better prepared to venture out and explore more while having a bit of context.
+Let me give you a tip: start by exploring the capital city of Valletta and the cities across the grand harbor to get a feel for Maltese culture, taste a bit of the food, and learn more about the history.
+Then you’ll be better prepared to venture out and explore.

-Now, the The Three Cities across the harbor from Valletta are Vittoriosa, Senglea, and Cospicua.
+Now, the three cities across the harbor from Valletta are Vittoriosa, Senglea, and Cospicua.
 They’re full of treasured sights and stories, starting with the Great Siege of 1565 as well as more recently being a location used in the filming of the popular HBO show, Game of Thrones.

 Because of the thick fortified stone walls and labyrinth-like city streets, I recommend going with a guide, such as the Vittoriosa and Senglea Tour on Viator.
 I took this trip while staying in Malta, and it was well worth my time.
 The cost of a taxi alone would have almost equaled the amount of the tour, so to have a guide meet me outside of my hotel and provide an endless narration of stories and history is a valuable bonus.

-We started out in an air-conditioned van, driving through a tunnel in Senglea’s impressively thick city walls and over to Gardjola Gardens to take in the stunning panoramic view.
-While there, our guide pointed out the all-seeing eye and all-hearing ear carved into the stone vedette, and how from the window within the vadette, one could see the other lookout points lined up with each other around the harbor.
+We started out in a van, driving through a tunnel in Senglea’s impressively thick city walls and over to Gardjola Gardens to take in the stunning panoramic view.
+Our guide pointed out the all-seeing eye and all-hearing ear carved into the stone vedette, and how from the window within the vadette, one could see the other lookout points lined up with each other around the harbor.

 Our guide also had some newspaper clippings with photos from WWII to demonstrate the resilience of the city and how it has rebuilt itself after countless wars, earning the local name Citta’ Invicta, meaning ‘the invincible city.’
 I listened pretty intently, but it was difficult to take my eyes off the view.

-We gathered in the vehicle again for a short trip over to the next city, Vittoriosa, and parked just outside the imposing city gates.
-This afforded us the opportunity to walk through the fortified walls, making it feel as though we were stepping through history.
+We gathered in the vehicle again for a short trip over to the next city, Vittoriosa, and parked just outside the imposing city gates so we could walk through the fortified walls, making it feel as though we were stepping through history.

 After a bit of refreshment, we ended our tour with a visit to the nearby Maritime Museum.
 Having a guide, I was able to learn a few things that wouldn’t have been obvious had I just been on my own.
 Such as the fact that the building was once used as a bakery for the British Army and large stone wheels for grinding flour were still on display.